ticketevolution/ticketevolution-php/README.md

 *This update contains changes that are NOT backwards compatible*

 - Huge improvements in both speed and memory usage.
 See [Issue #46](https://github.com/ticketevolution/ticketevolution-php/issues/46) for some details.
+- Also added some new filters that can be used to filter ticket groups when displaying a list of them.
+Look for updates in [the Wiki](https://github.com/ticketevolution/ticketevolution-php/wiki) soon explaining how to use these.

 ### Feb 29, 2012
 *This update contains changes that are NOT backwards compatible*